multiverseweb/Dataverse/README.md

 - Paydays or EMI/rent payment days can be plot on the graph using a vertical line.
 - Data wrangling can be performed (if required) using `pandas` module of `python`.
 - Some useful mathematical operations can also be performed on the data (like calculating Total money, profit, loss, interest, etc.).
 - The users will also be able to download the report generated.
+This can be done using puthon module `fpdf` or `reportlab`.
 ```python
 NOTE:
 - If the user just wants to visualise any form of data without saving it, he/she can continue as guest.